day0market/pyalgotrader/docs/cta_backtester.md

         """
         result = rqdata_client.init()
         if result:
-            self.write_log("RQDataSuccessful initialization data interface")
+            self.write_log("RQData successful initialization data interface ")
 ```

 &nbsp;

-## Download Data
+##  download data
-Before starting strategy backtesting，We must ensure that there is sufficient historical data in the database。ThereforevnpyIt provides a historical data download function keys。
+ before starting strategy backtesting ， we must ensure that there is sufficient historical data in the database .  therefore vnpy it provides a historical data download function keys .

 ### RQData
-RQDataProvide domestic stock、ETF、Historical data of futures and options。
+RQData provide domestic stock , ETF,  historical data of futures and options .
-Its main function is to download data based onRQDataofget_price()Function to achieve。
+ its main function is to download data based on RQData of get_price() function to achieve .
 ```
 get_price(
     order_book_ids, start_date='2013-01-04', end_date='2014-01-04',